-In the given example, we are adding two strings “a” and “b” to the ArrayList.
+In the given example, we add two strings, “a” and “b”, to the ArrayList.

-2. Collections.addAll() – Add Multiple Items to Existing ArrayList
+2. Using Collections.addAll() to Add Items from an Existing ArrayList

 To add all items from another collection to this ArrayList, we can use Collections.addAll() method that adds all of the specified items to the given list.
 Note that the items to be added may be specified individually or as an array.